Tech companies put on notice as Australia passes world-first social media ban for under-16s

 However, the committee recommended that the bill be passed with some changes, including prohibiting the use of government documents, such as passports, to verify users’ age.

-In their submissions, tech companies raised issues with the law, pointing to arguments from opponents about privacy risks and the dangers for children who circumvent the ban.
+Tech companies Meta – the owner of Facebook and Instagram – and TikTok said in statements Friday that they shared the government’s goal of making social media safer for young users but the law had been “rushed.”

-Snap Inc., whose messaging app Snapchat is popular with children, said “device-level age verification” was the “best available option.”
+“The task now turns to ensuring there is productive consultation on all rules associated with the Bill to ensure a technically feasible outcome that does not place an onerous burden on parents and teens and a commitment that rules will be consistently applied across all social apps used by teens,” a Meta spokesperson said.

-X, owned by billionaire Elon Musk, said the platform was “not widely used by minors” but expressed concern about the law’s impact on their freedom of expression.
+Snap Inc., whose messaging app Snapchat is popular with children, said there are still “many unanswered” questions about how the law will be implemented.
+It had advocated for “device-level age verification … to simplify the process.”

-Meta, owner of Facebook and Instagram, said it had steadily invested in tools to make the platform safer, and “strongly” recommended that the government wait for the results of age assurance trials, which are expected next year.
+X, owned by billionaire Elon Musk, said in its submission to the inquiry that the platform was “not widely used by minors” but expressed concern about the law’s impact on their freedom of expression.

-Meta’s submission said that excluding YouTube and online gaming from the ban was “fatal” to its purpose, because they offer “similar benefits and risks” as other platforms subject to the ban.
+Some experts had argued the legislation could expose children who evade the ban to unrestricted content and deter them from reporting any problems to an adult.

 Despite those objections, surveys suggest Australians back the law.